 Community Coordinators serve as the link between the community and staff team.
 Coordinators draft all major announcements, write flavor text for new coat and item previews, assist in organizing events and activities, and answer questions about the site and its many opportunities.
 They also create guides like this one!
 We currently have two community coordinators: Dove & Crow!

 Artists are responsible for producing all of the beautiful artwork you see around the Cave.
 This includes all items, coats, event and miscellaneous site art, and our customs and Sprouts!
-Our art team is one of our largest on site, and currently consists of Myla, Eluii, Plasma, Morgan, King, Hush, Rhyme, Mouse, Chou, Meru, and priz.
+Our art team is one of our largest on site, and currently consists of Myla, Eluii, Plasma, Morgan, King, Hush, Rhyme, Mouse, Chou, Meru, priz, and Loon.

 Writers are our champions of Mycena Cave lore!
 The writing team crafts the Cave’s history, creates new chapters for the ongoing story, characterizes our NPCs, assists with drafting event flavor text, writes item descriptions, and helps proofread any official site text!
 We have one staff writer on the team: Prose!